 Discover striking portraits, stories, and heirlooms that can’t be found anywhere else in the world.
 Both a celebration and a call for conservation, this free museum, the only one of its kind, is a labor of love and respect.
 It stands as a testament to the connection, appreciation and importance Réhahn feels for these remarkable tribes.

 Five rooms spanning over 500 sqm in a 19th century French house, present hundreds of portraits, over 60 costumes, tribal songs and a sense of wonderment.
-As you visit each room, you can follow Réhahn on his 8 year journey to document 51 of the 54 ethnic tribes left in the country.
+As you visit each room, you can follow Réhahn on his nearly decade-long journey to document the 54 ethnic tribes and their subgroups left in the country.